How to Write a CV That Gets Noticed in South Africa (With Free Template)

 • South African ID number (for citizens)

-• Driver’s license status
+• Driver’s licence status

-• Languages spoken (crucial in our multilingual society)
+• Languages spoken

 Professional Summary